jpivarski/could-have-would-have-should-have/README.md

 Thus, these experiments are often thought-experiments.
 If we COULD change a soldier's action, what WOULD happen to the prisoner?
 The inference is imperfect just as explanations/models are not perfectly objective.
 We can and do draw causal inferences about scenarios that can't be directly experimented upon—such as astronomy—but we do it by identifying a correct or correct-enough model of the data and finding the causal relationships as logical consequences of that model.
 This is what I mean when I say that causality is in the model, not the data.

+I like these causal graphs in part because graphs are mathematical objects: it's clear that causal statements are model-dependent statements.
+But I also like them because they're more expressive than our language of causality.
+A soldier might say, "I did not cause the prisoner to die" because the soldier did not _exclusively_ cause the prisoner to die.
+There is a causal link from the soldier to the prisoner's death; it just happens to not be the only link.
+The judge might say to the prisoner, "You brought this on yourself by committing that crime," which is to say that the prisoner caused his own death.
+There is a causal link from the prisoner's action to his death, but it's mediated by many other links that are all required for the prisoner's death to occur.
+Our words fail us in ways that the graph does not.

+One reason I went ahead with this particularly gruesome example is that it relates to personal responsibility.
+Is the prisoner morally responsible for his death?
+Not exactly, because of the other links in the chain.
+Is a soldier morally responsible for the prisoner's death?
+That question is complicated by the fact that the graph is not just two dots with a single arrow, but it's possible to expand our language about these things to include that complexity.

+There are moral implications in this scenario, but only because there are causal relationships.
+A different set of causal relationships would imply different moral responsibilities.
+Morality, ethics, or personal responsibility, however you divide up these words, all depend on causality.
+Without being able to make sense of conditional tenses like COULD HAVE and WOULD HAVE, we would not be able to make sense of SHOULD HAVE.

+That's why this philosophical musing is more important than just defining a word in physics.

+## Could have, would have, should have

+HERE